If you are nearing retirement and a bit worried about your liquid assets, reverse mortgages may help supplement your income.

 Single-purpose reverse mortgages are like regular reverse mortgages, but have the added requirement that the borrower must use the loan to pay for a specific approved item, such as a home repair or property taxes.

-This type of loan is offered by select non-profit organizations and state and local governments but is not widely available.
+This type of loan is not widely available.
+Only select non-profit organizations and state and local governments offer it.
 In fact, they make up only a small portion of reverse mortgages.

 Each state can set requirements for the loan and may not disburse cash to the borrower directly.
 Instead, they sometimes pay for the item directly.